Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 ### Content

 All content has been written or created by the author.
-This includes all music, images and text found across the site.

 ### Media

-Any media that has been used across the site has either been created by the author, on Reason Studios or with Canva.
+The only media used is from [PixaBay](https://pixabay.com/), where the backgroudn image can be found via this link [Background Image](https://pixabay.com/photos/people-crowd-concert-show-691777/)

 ### Acknowledgements